Vishwak1/Ethereum-Dapp-for-tracking-items/README.md

 ## Project Writeup
--Roles libraries used for creation and deletion of users -Truffle is used for the development of the smart contracts and testing of the smart contracts...
+Roles libraries used for creation and deletion of users Truffle is used for the development of the smart contracts and testing of the smart contracts...
--Solidity is the language used to develop the smart contracts...
+Solidity is the language used to develop the smart contracts...
--Node is used for the development purposes and to install the dependencies required for the project -web3 is library  used to connect with ethereum  blockchain -@truffle/hdwallet-provider to sign transactions for addresses.
+Node is used for the development purposes and to install the dependencies required for the project web3 is library  used to connect with ethereum  blockchain
+@truffle/hdwallet-provider to sign transactions for addresses.

 ## IPFS
 I did not use IPFS for this project.